An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data

 \subsection{Cardiometabolic Risk Stratification}

 Within the Wearables for Metabolic Health cohort, CoDaS mapped continuous physiological readouts against clinical fasting assays to identify candidate predictors of the homeostasis model assessment of insulin resistance.
-The pipeline first recovered established clinical laboratory markers as positive controls---a sanity check supporting the analytical validity of the pipeline rather than novel discovery: derived TG/HDL ratio ($\rho = 0.562$, $p < 0.001$; subsequently rejected by the construct independence gate as near-tautological), C reactive protein ($\rho = 0.393$, 95\% CI [0.34, 0.44], $p < 0.001$), and HDL cholesterol ($\rho = -0.412$, $p < 0.001$).
+The pipeline first recovered established clinical laboratory markers as a sanity check supporting the analytical validity of the pipeline.
+It derived TG/HDL ratio ($\rho = 0.542$, $p < 0.001$; subsequently rejected by the construct independence gate as non-independent of the target construct), C reactive protein ($\rho = 0.393$, 95\% CI [0.34, 0.44], $p < 0.001$), and HDL cholesterol ($\rho = -0.380$, $p < 0.001$).
 These laboratory features are included solely to demonstrate that the pipeline recovers known metabolic relationships; the primary translational claim of this cohort rests on the noninvasive wearable-derived candidates described below.